Technorely/tendermint/docs/guides/java.md

 It is the entry point of the application.
 Here we create a special object `Environment`, which knows where to store the application state.
-Then we create and start the gRPC server to handle Tendermint Core requests.
+Then we create and start the gRPC server to handle Tenderely Core requests.

 Create the `$KVSTORE_HOME/src/main/java/io/example/GrpcServer.java` file with the following content:
 ```java